-There were parts of summer I hated growing up.
-From fourth through eighth grade, playing in the Cinderella Softball League meant practicing next to a sewage treatment plant.
-Every day I ran after grounders in a swampy valley that was buggy in addition to stinking to high heaven.
-I had all kinds of pollen allergies, but we were relatively poor and the relatively poor didn’t medicate these things.
-I endured by swatting away mosquitos with my mitt and rubbing my red eyes with my other hand.
-(I wasn’t the world’s greatest athlete.)
+There were many parts of summer I hated when growing up.
+From fourth through eighth grade, playing in the local Cinderella Softball League required that you practice next to a sewage treatment plant in a swampy valley that was buggy in addition to stinking to high heaven.
+I had a slew of untreated pollen allergies, which meant rubbing my red eyes with my right hand while swatting away mosquitos with my mitt.

 Though I grew up in a small city, I had plenty of access to what we called “the sticks.”
-I loved forests but had no overriding passion for rural America—probably because in Western New York rural meant poor.
-But thanks to novels, stories, and paintings, I had fallen in love with the summer landscapes of pre-industrial America by the time I got to college.
+I had no overriding passion for rural America, probably because in Western New York, rural meant poor.
+But thanks to novels, stories, and paintings, I fell in love with the summer landscapes of pre-industrial America.

-It started with the Laura Ingalls Wilder books, where scenarios about the volatile frontier—twisters out of nowhere killing this person but not that—implanted in my young mind a chronic tension between land and atmosphere and the moments before this tension erupts across “The Big Sky,” as Kate Bush called it in song.
+It started with the Laura Ingalls Wilder books, where scenarios about the volatile frontier—twisters out of nowhere killing this person but not that—implanted in my mind a chronic tension between land and atmosphere and the moments before this tension erupts.
 In high school, Willa Cather novels picked up the thread of God-like illumination: “long fingers of light reached through the apple branches as through a net; the orchard was riddled and shot with gold; light was the reality, the trees were merely interferences that reflected and refracted light.”

 My romanticized American landscape could be frightening, deceptive, and aggressively incongruous with an enterprising culture’s relentless quest for tidy domestication.
 But it existed because its mystical beauty made people want to write and paint pictures.
 I didn’t want to live in these imagined places or necessarily to even be there.
 It was all feeling, and for me it was part of being American.